roger-zhe-li/roger-zhe-li.github.io/_pages/about.md

 Miscellaneous
 ======

 During my leisure time, I love traveling and experiencing this amazing world.
 Up till now I have been to 9 different countries and this number will keep improving.
 I am also a good badminton and table tennis player.
-Besides, I am a hard core fan of Manchester United (though I have to say I am disappointed with their recent performance). <font color="#dd0000">Glory Glory Man United!</font><br />
+Besides, I am a hard core fan of Manchester United for more than 20 years. <font color="#dd0000">Glory Glory Man United!</font><br />